taviso/kiewtai/README.md

 # Screenshots

-More screenshots of different screens.
+Here are some screenshots of different Kiewtai screens.

 ## Browsing a GIF header

-You cam see the  magic, version, descriptors, dimensions are all identified.
+You can see the  magic, version, descriptors, dimensions are all identified.

-The comment shows Kiewtai knows this is the `applicationId` field.
+The comment shows Kiewtai knows the cursor is on the `applicationId` field.

-Notice that individual R/G/B bytes are hilighted, which makes the data look stripey.
-If that's too much verbosity, don't worry - Press `F2` on the parser list and Kiewtay will reduce the level of detail it generates.
+> The individual R/G/B bytes are hilighted, which makes the data look
+> stripey.
+If that's *too* much verbosity, press `F2` on the parser
+> list and Kiewtay will reduce the level of detail it generates.

 ![Screenshot](doc/kiewtai.png)

-## Browsing fields in an EXE file.
+## Show the recognized fields in an EXE file.

-You can load multiple Kaitai parsers at any offset you want, this is the [DosMz](https://formats.kaitai.io/dos_mz/index.html) and [MicrosoftPE](https://formats.kaitai.io/microsoft_pe/index.html) parsers loaded at once.
+You can load multiple Kaitai parsers at once, this screenshot shows the [DosMz](https://formats.kaitai.io/dos_mz/index.html) and [MicrosoftPE](https://formats.kaitai.io/microsoft_pe/index.html) parsers loaded simultaneously.

 If you have an embedded file, simply [mark](https://taviso.github.io/hiewdocs/#mark) it and Kiewtai will only analyze that block.